m-r-davari/github_readme_beautifier/README.md

 ## How To Use
-1 - Go to the web app from [**Here**](https://m-r-davari.github.io/github_readme_beautifier).
+1 - Go to the web app from [**Here**](https://m-r-davari.github.io/github_readme_beautifier).\
-2 - Go to your desire feature widget for example 'GithubMemeView'.1 3 - Create your desire content and customize the setting as you want.
+2 - Go to your desire feature widget for example 'GithubMemeView'.\
+3 - Create your desire content and customize the setting as you want.\
-4 - Press the export button and wait until process get complete(it will automatically generates content for both dark & light theme).
+4 - Press the export button and wait until process get complete(it will automatically generates content for both dark & light theme).\
-5 - Review the content in preview page and Download contents for both dark & light theme.(you can retry if exported file was not appropriate)
+5 - Review the content in preview page and Download contents for both dark & light theme.(you can retry if exported file was not appropriate)\
-6 - Upload the contents in your desire github repo for example your profile repo (to see how to create profile repo visit this [link](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme)).
+6 - Upload the contents in your desire github repo for example your profile repo (to see how to create profile repo visit this [link](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme)).\
-7 - Use the below Readme tags to load the contents in the Readme file for both dark & light theme.
+7 - Use the below Readme tags to load the contents in the Readme file for both dark & light theme.\
 ```readme
 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://raw.githubusercontent.com/your-user-name/your-repo-name/your-branch-name/your-assets-folder-name/content-name-dark.gif">